Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

 ## Overview

 Jumpstart Agora provides a simple deployment process using Azure Bicep and PowerShell that minimizes user interaction.
 This automation automatically configures the Contoso Hypermarket scenario environment, including the infrastructure, the Contoso Hypermarket AI applications, CI/CD artifacts, observability components, and cloud architecture.
-The diagram below details the high-level architecture that is deployed and configured as part of the automation.
+The diagram below details the high-level architecture that's deployed and configured as part of the automation.

 ![Architecture diagram](./img/architecture_diagram.png)